Same-sex marriage in Virginia: Public opinion

-A May 2011 poll for The Washington Post found that 47% of Virginians favored the legalization of same-sex marriage, while 43% opposed it and 10% had no opinion.
+The May 2011 poll for The Washington Post found that 47% of Virginia adults favored the legalization of same-sex marriage, while 43% opposed it and 10% had no opinion.
 It also found that 55% favored allowing same-sex couples to adopt children, while 35% opposed and 10% had no opinion.
-The same poll found that 64% of residents from Fairfax County, Arlington County, Alexandria and Fairfax supported same-sex marriage; 63% of residents from the counties of Loudoun, Prince William, Stafford, Fauquier, Culpeper, Madison, Rappahannock, Clarke and Frederick, as well as the cities of Manassas, Manassas Park and Winchester supported same-sex marriage, while only 42% of the rest of Virginia did so.

-A July 2011 Public Policy Polling (PPP) survey found that 35% of Virginia voters thought same-sex marriage should be legal, while 52% thought it should be illegal and 14% were not sure.
+The same poll found that 64% of residents from Fairfax County, Arlington County, Alexandria and Fairfax supported same-sex marriage, as did 63% of residents from Manassas, Manassas Park and Winchester, and Loudoun, Prince William, Stafford, Fauquier, Culpeper, Madison, Rappahannock, Clarke and Frederick counties.
+Only 42% of the rest of Virginia supported same-sex marriage.
+The July 2011 Public Policy Polling (PPP) survey found that 35% of Virginia voters thought same-sex marriage should be legal, while 52% thought it should be illegal and 13% were not sure.
 A separate question on the same survey found that 65% of Virginia voters supported the legal recognition of same-sex couples, with 32% supporting same-sex marriage, 33% supporting civil unions but not marriage, 33% favoring no legal recognition and 2% being unsure.
-A December 2011 survey conducted by the same polling organization found that 34% of Virginia voters thought same-sex marriage should be legal, while 53% thought it should be illegal and 13% were not sure.
-A separate question on the same survey found that 59% of Virginia voters supported the legal recognition of same-sex couples, with 31% supporting same-sex marriage, 28% supporting civil unions but not marriage, 38% favoring no legal recognition and 3% being undecided.
-A May 2012 PPP survey found that 41% of Virginia voters thought same-sex marriage should be legal, while 50% thought it should be illegal and 9% were not sure.
-When civil unions were considered, 65% of voters favored some form of legal recognition for same-sex couples.
+A separate question on the December 2011 PPP survey found that 59% of Virginia voters supported the legal recognition of same-sex couples, with 31% supporting same-sex marriage, 28% supporting civil unions but not marriage, 38% favoring no legal recognition and 3% being undecided.